GerritCodeReview/k8s-gerrit/operator/README.md

 are preset by the containers/Kubernetes.
 The operator will configure those options automatically and won't allow different values, i.e. it will fail to reconcile if a value is set to an illegal value.
 These options are:

+- `cache.directory`

+    This should stay in the volume mounted to contain the Gerrit site and will thus be set to `cache`.

 - `container.javaHome`